EighteenZi/rocksdb_wiki/RocksDB-Bloom-Filter.md

 ### New Bloom filter format
 [Our original](https://github.com/facebook/rocksdb/wiki/Rocksdb-BlockBasedTable-Format#filter-meta-block) Bloom filter scheme creates a filter for each data block, and therefore does not require a lot of memory for construction.

-We are working on a new Bloom filter option called "full filter" which contains a filter for all keys in the SST file.
+The Bloom filter has an option called "full filter" which contains a filter for all keys in the SST file.
 This may improve read performance, because it avoids traveling in a complicated SST format.
 However, it requires more memory to build, because all keys must be in-memory for a given SST file.

-Users will be able to specify which kind of Bloom filter to use in `tableOptions::FilterBlockType`.
+Users are able to specify which kind of Bloom filter to use in `tableOptions::FilterBlockType`.
 RocksDB will use the original Bloom filter format by default.

 The full filter block is formatted as follows: